 [an error occurred while processing this directive]

-Canadian industries operated at 80.5% of their production capacity in the fourth quarter, up slightly from the 80.0% posted in the third quarter.
-The increase would have been greater if not for the slight decline in the non-manufacturing sector.
+Canadian industries operated at 78.4% of their production capacity in the second quarter, down from 78.9% in the previous quarter.
+The decline followed seven consecutive quarterly increases in capacity utilization.

 Note to readers